MarcScheib/legendsrising/README.md

 LegendsRising is a Massively Multiplayer Online Role-Playing Game, claiming player to One-vs-Many battles.

-## Official Page

-LegendsRising can be found on the [LegendsRising website](http://www.legendsrising.de/).

 ## Building The Code

 First of all, clone the complete repository to your local machine.